gaogaotiantian/ColorFightAI/README.md

 ## How To Start

-First clone the git repository. `git clone https://github.com/gaogaotiantian/ColorFightAI.git`
+* First clone the git repository. `git clone https://github.com/gaogaotiantian/ColorFightAI.git`

-Then you can run the exampleAI by `python exampleAI.py`
+* Then you can run the exampleAI by `python exampleAI.py`

-If your computer complains about `requests` module, try `pip install requests[security]` or `sudo pip install requests[security]` if it complains about privilege.
+* If your computer complains about `requests` module, try `pip install requests[security]` or `sudo pip install requests[security]` if it complains about privilege.

-Or you can use python3 by `python3 exampleAI.py`.
+* Or you can use python3 by `python3 exampleAI.py`.
 The library and the exampleAI support both python2 and python3.

+* You can watch the result here [https://colorfight.herokuapp.com/](https://colorfight.herokuapp.com)

 ## API